-The various elements specified in the account code structure are included to comply with applicable statutes and regulations.
-Colorado Revised Statutes (C.R.S.), Code of Colorado Regulations (CCR) and the Code of Federal Regulations (C.F.R.) stipulate the requirements for the funds and accounts used by districts.
+The various elements specified in the account code structure are included in compliance with applicable statutes and regulations.
+Colorado Revised Statutes (C.R.S.), Code of Colorado Regulations (CCR) and the Code of Federal Regulations (C.F.R.) stipulate the requirements for the funds and accounts used by school districts.
 The following is a list of the account code elements that are included in the account code structure based on the identified statutory or regulatory provisions.
+See Appendix B, "Section 22-44-105(4), C.R.S.," for wording of the legislation which called for the creation of a new chart of accounts.